Skip to content

 Consumption

-How do I use create?
+How do I use Bingo?

-Later, there will be higher-level scaffolding utilities that will allow packages such as create-typescript-app to:
+Soon, there will be higher-level scaffolding utilities that will allow packages such as create-typescript-app to:

 • Generate full documentation websites to describe their Blocks and Presets